 Otherwise you could compromise your health.

-A prominent study conducted by HIIT experts at Les Mills Lab and Jinger Gottschall from Penn State’s kinesiology department determined that
+A prominent HIIT workout study conducted by HIIT experts at Les Mills Lab and Jinger Gottschall from Penn State’s kinesiology department stated:

 “Research shows that 30-40 minutes of training with your heart rate above 90 percent is a suggested maximum cumulative time per week, in order to prevent symptoms of overreaching.”